1. Raise Hands: Who Else Has Days Like This?

 The two other girls sharing the table were little more productive than I.

 "Touch it," said one, prodding the other's shoulder.

 "Professor Wong said it's not the volts but the amount of charge… no wait, that's not right… whatever."
 I began to rub a glass rod with silk and listened to it crackle.

 The two girls chattered on over the prospect of being zapped.
 They'd long since given up on finishing their report before the allotted hour.

 "C'mon.
 Lick it," the first whispered with a smirk.

 She pretended to touch the voltmeter's outlet with her tongue.
-Back turned, the Prof. was writing formulas at lightspeed on the chalkboard, which was not for our benefit; he just liked to do it.
+Back turned, the prof was writing formulas at lightspeed on the chalkboard.
+It was not for our benefit; he just liked to do it.

 I just had to break in at this point.
 "The voltage can't hurt you."
 And I was going to prove it.
 I think it was my drunkenness from lack of sleep.
 If I had the choice to go back through time and slap me, I would.
 Sigh.

 I stuck out my tongue and held out the wire of the voltmeter.
 My partner had stopped with her inscriptions and the other two leaned over.
 Even a few heads turned from the other tables.
 Wiggling my eyebrows, I brought the cold metal to mouth and tasted cold acidicness.
 Huh.